aragon/aragon.js/docs/APP.md

 // The default provider should be used in background scripts const backgroundScriptOfApp = new AragonApp()

-// This instance uses a provider that should be used for front-ends const frontendOfApp = new AragonApp( new providers.WindowMessage(window.parent)
+// The WindowMessage provider should be used for front-ends const frontendOfApp = new AragonApp( new providers.WindowMessage(window.parent)
 )